Program FAQ’s

 Who selects the members of the incoming class?

-A selection committee comprised of approximately 20 Leadership Music alumni representing all segments of the music industry review the applications and submit a final recommendation to the board of directors.
-The board of directors’ vote on the proposed class slate as recommended by the selection committee.
+A selection committee of approximately 30 Leadership Music alumni, representing all segments of the music industry, reviews applications and submits a final recommendation to the Board of Directors.
+The Board then votes to approve the class slate based on this recommendation.

 When does the selection committee meet?